maestro-server/webdocs/docs/installing/upload.rst

 AWS_ENDPOINT            S3 endpoint
 ======================= ================================

-Endpoint can be ny3.spacesdigitalocean
+- Endpoint can be ny3.spacesdigitalocean
-Access and secret it's create on spaces dashboard.
+- Access and secret can be get on spaces dashboard.
-AWS_DEFAULT_REGION can be ny3
+- AWS_DEFAULT_REGION can be ny3